-Exercise 42.
+Exercise 48.
 Consider the predefault value V_t of a defaultable coupon bond that pays at a continuous rate c until $\tau \wedge T$, plus the principal at maturity T if $\tau > T$.
-Find \mathcal{F}t -conditional expectation formulas for V_t under the RT and RMV recovery mechanisms, assuming the fractional recovery R_t is \mathcal{F}t -adapted.
+Find \mathcal{G}t -conditional expectation formulas for V_t under the RT recovery mechanism, assuming the fractional recovery R_t is constant.

-Exercise 43.
+Exercise 49.
 Consider the three models for recovery in the case when interest rates are taken to be independent of the default intensity, and the recovery fraction R is constant.
 Reduce the formulas for $\bar{P}t^{RP}(T), \bar{P}t^{RT}(T), \bar{P}t^{RMV}(T)$ to formulas involving $P_t(T), \bar{P}t(T)$.

-Exercise 44.
+Exercise 50.
 Comparing the above formula for the recovery of market value mechanism to the zero-recovery formula, discuss the validity of the following statement: "In the general reduced form model, evaluation of any default risky security under the recovery of market value mechanism equals evaluation of the identical security under zero recovery, but with the stochastic hazard rate λ replaced by $(1 - R)\lambda$.

-The following exercises will be based on the model described in Exercise 32.
-We take the following default values of the parameters: a = b = c = d = 1, with $X \sim CIR(.5, 0.05, 1), Y \sim CIR(.1, 0.1, .5)$.
+The following exercises will be based on the model described in Exercise 37.
+We take the following default values of the parameters: $X \sim CIR(.5, 0.05, 1), Y \sim CIR(.1, 0.1, .5)$.
 In addition, we assume a constant recovery fraction R = 0.5.

-Exercise 45.
+Exercise 51.
 Suppose a defaultable 20 year coupon bond pays half-yearly coupons at a rate chosen so that the bond trades at par on its issue date.
 Assuming the recovery of par mechanism, what should the value of this "defaultable par coupon rate" be?
 Compute the par coupon rate for a similar default free bond.
 Can you explain the difference?
 Compute the credit spread for a 20 year zero coupon defaultable bond.

-Exercise 46.
+Exercise 52.
 Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of par method.

-Exercise 47.
+Exercise 53.
 Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of treasury method.

-Exercise 48.
+Exercise 54.
 Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of market value method.

-Exercise 49.
+Exercise 55.
 Describe and explain the differences you observe between the three recovery methods.

-Exercise 50.
+Exercise 56.
 Instead of a constant recovery, suppose that $R = R_t$ is the stochastic process given by $R_t = e^{-kr_t}$, where the constant k is chosen so that the unconditional mean of R_t is 0.5.
 Using the Lando formula (6.10), find an explicit formula for the price of a zero coupon bond under the recovery of market value.
 Use this formula to graph the defaultable yield curve and the credit spread curve, for maturities $T \in [0, 30]$ years.
 Compare to the previous graphs.

-Exercise 51.
+Exercise 57.
 Complete the proof of Theorem 6.1.1 by verifying all steps, and filling in the gaps.